 1. Feed the long fixing bolts up through the stand and secure the four corners using the washers and bolts provided Fig.3.10.
-The whole stand can now be fully tightened ready for the bandsaw to be fitted.
+Once this is achieved the whole stand can be fully tightened ready for the bandsaw to be fitted.